anuket-project/anuket-specifications/doc/tech/usecases.md

 <a name="5.1.7"></a>
 ### 5.1.7 SDO interlocking
 -	OpenStack Edge Computing Group
+    - Working will OpenStack ECG on defining various archiecture that will be fit in RA01 & RA02
 - Linux Foundation - Edge (LF-Edge)
 - GMSA - operator Platform Group (OPG) & Telco Edge Cloud (TEC)
 - ETSI MEC
 - ETSI NFV
 - Telecom Infra Project (TIP)
+    - Working will TIP for Requirements gathering to be adopted from Telco Edge cloud infrastructure prospective